ethereum-optimism/community-hub/src/docs/developers/media.md

 ### Intro to Quix - Mark Dawson

+The NFT ecosystem on Optimism is an exciting, growing space.
+Mark Dawson is the co-founder of Quix, the largest NFT marketplace on Optimism.
+He discusses early NFT communities on Optimism, the upcoming NFT bridge, composable NFTs, and how to get started in the OP NFT ecosystem.

 <iframe src="https://www.youtube.com/embed/Z8L8vNDgJjY?list=PLXzKMXK2aHh4vbe7GLQfOnL-QJ1O5EqMv" title="Intro to Quix - Mark Dawson" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>